RockefellerArchiveCenter/fluxx_exporter/README.md

    ```bash
    docker compose up
    ```
    If you don't have Docker installed, follow steps 4a-4d below.
+Otherwise skip to step 5.

 4a. **(Optional) Create a Virtual Environment**
    It's recommended to create a virtual environment to manage dependencies: